alexisP/alexisp.github.io/_posts/2022-04-12-dns-private-resolver.md

 This example is straightforward:
 - spoke1 send the query to the DNS ILB in the hub as defined in the DNS settings of the spoke01-vnet
 - DNS VM send the request to the on-premise LB because of its conditional forwarder configuration
-- on-premise DNS own the domain and can return the associated A record
+- on-premise DNS is authoritative on the domain and can return the associated A record

 *spoke1pgsingle.postgres.database.azure.com* resolution from *spoke1*
 ---------------------------------------------------------------------